raakish/PolluTrack/README.md

 # PolluTracker

-Hello, my name is Ackshat Tiwari, and I am very excited to share the rpoject which I have made, PolluTrack.
+Hello, my name is Ackshat Tiwari, and I am very excited to share the project which I have made, PolluTrack.
 This app helps Loudoun County by allowing users to identify, assess, respind to, and upvote pollution incidents that are taking place within the county.
 I will talk about the **Features**, **Tech Stack**, **Impacts**, and **What's next**.
 Keep reading for more.

 ---